 Washington persuaded its trustees to establish an agriculture school, which Carver could only head if Tuskegee retained its all-Black faculty.
 Carver accepted the invitation and would spend his life at Tuskegee Institute.

-Carver devised strategies to repair soils depleted by repeated cotton crops as a professor at Tuskegee Institute.
+As a professor at Tuskegee Institute, Carver devised strategies to repair soils depleted by repeated cotton crops.
 He wanted poor farmers to cultivate alternative crops like peanuts and sweet potatoes to supplement their income and improve their quality of life.